Better Scenery (2000)

 Better Scenery 2000 (Painted Desert, Arizona)

-(various dimensions/materials/locations with each sculpture lasting different durations, from weeks to years)
+Various dimensions and materials, with each sculpture lasting different durations, from weeks to years.

 The work exists as a photographic record of these three pairs of sculptural interventions in the landscape: